zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 It is intended to be read in conjuction with the official product documentation, which is IBM-provided reference point for CDC.

-neale.armstrong@au1.ibm.com
+* Author: neale.armstrong@au1.ibm.com
-IBM Z Data and AI Technical Specialist, IBM Australia.
+* IBM Z Data and AI Technical Specialist, IBM Australia.

-Last Update: April 2023.
+* Last Updated: April 2023.

 ## Links to Documents in this repository
 1. Establishing sustainable devops management of the designed CDC solution (this document)